 The tankers, from A, B, and C Companies, were able to clear the pockets.
 But before this was done, one C Company tank which had gone beyond the American perimeter, was disabled.
 When the crew attempted to leave the tank, they were killed and the tank just sat there.
 During the night the Japanese dug a machine gun nest under the tank, and dumped the dirt into the tank.

 When the sun came up the next day, the tank was still sitting there.
-During the night, its crew was buried inside the tank was recovered it was put on its side, the dirt cleared out, and the bodies of the crew were recovered and buried.
+During the night, its crew was buried inside the tank.
+When it was recovered, it was put on its side, the dirt cleared out, and the bodies of the crew were recovered and buried.
 After receiving maintenance, the tank was put back into use.
-During this time, the tankers had few if any breaks from the fighting.
+During this time, the tankers had few if any breaks from the fighting, but John was mentioned in a telegram home from Albert Allen as being well.

 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”